-Rhys Thomas will discuss the development of the new coin, the authentication algorithm, and how the team managed the large amounts of data generated by the project.
+Rhys Thomas and Rogers will discuss the development of the new coin, the authentication algorithm, and how the team managed the large amounts of data generated by the project.

 Do you need to work with ever-growing data volumes and complexity in your algorithms?
 Do you need to support an ever-growing number of users, who want their results faster?

 In this session, Rory introduces the technologies that enable you to achieve your scaling goals, including: